humaffectneurolab/StabSim_Grit/README.md

 ### Workflow ###

 Overall, the analysis is consisted of two parts.
 If you need FC stability or similarity measures, you only have to run 1.
 Stabsim_Grit_FC.R!
+You can find more detailed explanations about the procedures in the manuscript.

 **1. StabSim_Grit_FC.R**

-requirement: functional connectome matrices
+!requirement: functional connectome matrices

 (1) Bring in the data: bring the FC data and vectorize it